MISSION

 Kundiman’s programs build community, nurture writers and readers, and ensure Asian American stories reach broad audiences throughout the country:

-Retreat: Kundiman’s signature retreat is held annually in the Bronx to support emerging Asian American writers as they hone their craft, develop as professionals, and participate in a close-knit artistic community.
+Retreat: Kundiman’s signature Retreat is held annually to support emerging Asian American and Pacific Islander writers as they hone their craft, develop as professionals, and participate in a close-knit artistic community.

 Online Classes and Workshops: Kundiman offers classes for writers at all levels to nurture their writing practices, deepen community, and learn from instructors of color.
 Kundiman has offered classes on topics like food writing, multiracial identity, and more in person, and offers a series of online classes in both craft class and workshop format.
 Our classes are offered either for Asian American writers or writers of color, and scholarships are always available.

-Readings & Events: Each year, we host readings and events across the country, connecting audiences to Asian American literature, uplifting emerging writers and connecting diverse audiences to Asian American stories that translate contemporary social, political, and cultural issues into intimate exchanges.
+Readings & Conferences: Each year, we host readings and attend conferences across the country, connecting audiences to Asian American and Pacific Islander literature, uplifting emerging writers, and connecting diverse audiences to stories that translate contemporary social, political, and cultural issues into intimate exchanges.

 Impact